 The cabins at First Cabin Akasaka, with their black walls and white furniture, have a calming atmosphere.
 There are 2 types of cabins available; the first class cabin and the business class cabin.
 A safe box, television, and basic amenities, as well as electrical outlets, are provided within the rooms.

 A communal bath is provided within the hotel that plays healing music to provide a comfortable and relaxing time.
 Lounges are available too, and guests can use their computers and engage in reading.

 Over 600,000 people having become a member of First Cabin ever since its advent in 2009, and the numbers are increasing.
 It is definitely a fantastic hotel to consider.

-The Akasaka area in Tokyo is famous for its various fashionable and luxurious hotels, and Centurion Hotel Residential Cabin Tower is no exception.
+The Akasaka area is famous for its various fashionable and luxurious accommodations in Tokyo, and Centurion Hotel Residential Cabin Tower is no exception.
 Part of the Centurion Hotel group, this capsule hotel was opened in November 2015.

 The rooms within the hotel are designed stylishly in red and black and each capsule has a charger, mirror, and table.
 A television is also provided and it comes with headphones, so you don’t have to worry about disturbing your neighbours.

 Each guest will be provided with an individual locker and basic amenities.
 Shower rooms are also located within the hotel.
 At the Samurai Lounge, not only can you enjoy free drinks, you can also try and wear the Samurai armours there for free!

 Despite all the facilities provided, a room at Centurion Hotel Residential Cabin Tower can be as cheap as 2500 JPY (22.70 USD).
 All you need to do is top up another 500 JPY (4.50 USD) for a fantastic breakfast, which includes unlimited salad and bread.
 Family cabins are also provided at Centurion Hotel Residential Cabin Tower, which comes with a cabin with two bunk beds.